 Perform both of the following, totaling at least four minutes:

 - Two-mallet solo.
-Suggested composers are Bach (preferably from Sonatas and Partitas for Unaccompanied Violin OR Suites for Unaccompanied Cello), Kreisler, Abe, Green, or selections from the MassChap 2010 Xylophone Collection.
+Suggested composers: Bach (preferably from Sonatas and Partitas for Unaccompanied Violin OR Suites for Unaccompanied Cello), Kreisler, Abe, Green, or selections from the MassChap 2010 Xylophone Collection.

 - Four-mallet solo.
 For suggestions, see Recommended Solos.

 Note: For two-mallet and/or four-mallet solo, creative adaptations of any other composers' works are most welcome.
 In general, pieces with tempo fluctuations and a variety of rhythms and characters are preferred over perpetual motion pieces.

 Solo piece, about three minutes in duration.
 Suggested composers: Woud, Hochrainer, Firth, Délécluse, Lepak, Macarez, Carter.

 Note: Etudes that demonstrate standard orchestral timpani musicianship are preferred (e.g., Woud or Hochrainer etudes are preferred over Carter solos).

 - Applicants should video-record and upload a program of at least 20 minutes, including two or more contrasting works.